Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 Enemy1 Death represents the average time it takes to kill the first enemy.

-Enemy1 Support represents the average percent that the first enemy killed is a support champion.
+Enemy1 Support represents the average probability that the first enemy killed is a support champion.

 Enemy2 Death represents the average time it takes to kill the second enemy after the death of the first enemy.

-Enemy2 Support represents the average percent that the second enemy killed is a support champion.
+Enemy2 Support represents the average probability that the second enemy killed is a support champion.

 Enemy3 Death represents the average time it takes to kill the third enemy after the death of the second enemy.

-Enemy3 Support represents the average percent that the third enemy killed is a support champion.
+Enemy3 Support represents the average probability that the third enemy killed is a support champion.

 The above four values are only computed for winning rounds.
 Also note that the percentages for Enemy1 Support + Enemy2 Support + Enemy3 Support are not supposed to add up to 1 since there can be more than 1 support on a team.